denten-papers/archive-bloomsbury/main.md

 An way of organizing material by alphabet or by size alone would result in different kind of discovery.
 Classification systems provide the scaffolding for everyday knowledge work .
 It is a difficult thing to perceive because it is ubiquitous and often invisible [@bowker_sorting_1999].
-But think of the various classification systems that surround our daily life: the physician classifies according to a list of available diagnoses and billable insurance codes, the judge classifies according to the legal categories, the academic classifies according to scientific categories, students structure their days according to the course catalog.
+Think of the various classification systems that surround our daily life: the physician classifies according to a list of available diagnoses and billable insurance codes, the judge classifies according to the legal categories, the academic classifies according to scientific categories, students structure their days according to the course catalog.

 The job of an archivist involves classification---an activity that projects order among documents and architectures.
 One can think of classification as